On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Discussion

 The ultimate goal is to improve the approximation ratio.
 We summarize that all non-trivial polynomial-time approximation algorithms presented up till now involve two steps: first, to find a polynomial-time-solvable concept (usually by linear programming), and second, to make an adjustment step if the concept has an unsatisfying approximation ratio~\cite{bosse2010new,czumaj2019distributed,daskalakis2007progress,DBLP:journals/corr/abs-2204-11525,tsaknakis2008optimization}.
-The real challenge here is to propose a novel concept that profiles the $\epsilon$-approximate \NE directly without any adjustment, which could show some insightful unknown structures of an approximate \NEn.
+The real challenge here is to propose a novel concept that characterizes the $\epsilon$-approximate Nash equilibria directly without any adjustment, which could show some insightful unknown structures of approximate Nash equilibria.